-The South Georgia Heritage Trust (SGHT) led a successful project to eradicate rodents from South Georgia.
+The South Georgia Heritage Trust (SGHT) has recently successfully completed a project to eradicate rodents from South Georgia.
 In March 2011, bait was spread on the Thatcher, Greene, and Mercer Peninsulas and Teie Point.
-Systematic monitoring undertaken in the three years since baiting indicate that the operation was a success and it is considered that these areas are now rat free.
+Systematic monitoring of the area undertaken in the three years since baiting indicate that the operation was a success and it is considered that these areas are now rat free.
 In 2013 SGHT returned to South Georgia to spread bait over the rat infested areas to the north of the Phase 1 area (from the Busen area to Peggotty Bluff).
 In addition, areas infested with mice (Cape Rosa and the Nunez Peninsula) were baited in 2013.
 The remaining rat infested areas (to the south of the Phase 1 area from the Barff Peninsula to Cooper Bay) were baited in 2015.